The Bang Calculus Revisited: Introduction

-Our revisited notion of reduction naturally encodes (weak) CBN as well as (open) CBV.
-More precisely, the $\BangRev$-calculus encodes weak CBN and open CBV specified by means of explicit substitutions, which in turn encode the corresponding well-known notions of weak CBN and open CBV (see for example~\cite{AccattoliP12}).
-These two notions are dual: weak CBN forbids reduction inside arguments, which are translated to bang terms, while open CBV forbids reduction under $\lambda$-abstractions, also translated to bang terms.
-More precisely, we simply extend to explicit substitutions the original CBN translation from $\lambda$-calculus to the Bang calculus, which preserves normal forms, but we subtly reformulate the CBV one.
-In contrast to~\cite{GuerrieriM18}, our CBV translation does preserve normal forms.
+We extend to explicit substitutions the original CBN translation from $\lambda$-calculus to the Bang calculus, which preserves normal forms, and we reformulate the CBV one in such a way that, in contrast to~\cite{GuerrieriM18}, our CBV translation does preserve normal forms.
+In order to achieve the preservation of normal forms, we use a non-compositional CBV translation based on superdevelopments~\cite{Hyland78,vanoostrom21}, which performs reduction of created redexes during the translation.
+Our revisited notion of reduction inside the Bang calculus naturally encodes \emph{head} CBN, \ie reduction does not take place in arguments of applications, as well as \emph{open} CBV, \ie reduction does not take place inside abstractions.
+More precisely, the $\BangRev$-calculus encodes head CBN and open CBV specified by means of explicit substitutions (see for example~\cite{AccattoliP12}).
+These two notions are dual: head CBN forbids reduction inside arguments, which are translated to bang terms, while open CBV forbids reduction under $\lambda$-abstractions, also translated to bang terms.